 Advantages of Engineered Wood

 Engineered wood offers several advantages over traditional wood materials.
-Enhanced strength and performance consistency in engineered wood is achieved through the distribution of natural defects like knots and splits throughout the material.
+Enhanced strength and performance consistency in engineered wood are achieved through the distribution of natural defects like knots and splits throughout the material.
 Furthermore, engineered wood’s dimensional stability means it is less susceptible to warping or distortion due to changes in humidity and temperature.

 Besides these inherent properties, engineered wood flooring also offers:

-• Flexible design options, including the availability of various long lengths that accommodate wide-open floor plans and large window spaces
+- Flexible design options, including the availability of various long lengths that accommodate wide-open floor plans and large window spaces

-• Cost-effective and efficient installations, using conventional framing tools
+- Cost-effective and efficient installations, using conventional framing tools

-• Pre-packaged, cut-to-length systems that minimize jobsite waste
+- Pre-packaged, cut-to-length systems that minimize job site waste

 Sustainable Wood Choices for Construction